ConsultingMD/ediot/README.md

 ## Testing

 Uses RSpec.
+If you find bugs or make changes write tests first.

 To run the test suite:

     $ rake spec